 The San Bernardino Police Department offered common services to residents via the city’s website but the services were not mobile friendly or easily accessible.
 Now, using a mobile app, the police department can offer the city's 250,000 citizens a free, secure way to stay engaged and involved in public safety.

-Most larger local government PDs offer common services online: record requests, crime mapping, listings of known sex offenders, crime tips reporting, etc. While the San Bernardino police department offered those services, they were difficult to find on the city website.
-The search capability is often limited and sometimes residents simply don’t speak the same “lingo” used by the PD or don’t use the exact terms for the search - making access to these services a challenge.
-PDs spend tens and hundreds of thousands of taxpayers dollars to deploy and operate services which can save residents time and money while keeping them safe.
+While the San Bernardino Police Department (SBPD) offered common services like record requests and crime mapping on the city website, they were difficult to find.
+Sometimes residents don’t speak the same “lingo” used by the PD or don’t use the exact terms for the search - making access to these services a challenge.
+PDs spend tens of thousands of taxpayer dollars on services that save residents time and money.
 However, these services are often inconvenient for the public to use and require technical PD staff to administer.
 The lack of quick access to services ultimately costs police departments more money and time spent answering non-emergency 911 calls.

-Like other departments, SBPD also wanted to improve their public reputation and give their residents more ways to be engaged not only with the department but also their own safety.
-The department also wanted to lessen its reliance on social media, where public feedback can quickly get out of hand and which many residents choose not to use at all.
-The PD was looking to proactively alert residents in real-time and along a geographical-based district across its ~65 square miles of jurisdiction.
-For example, the PD wanted to make it quick and easy to distribute public BOLO’s or “Be On the Lookout” notifications which include car and license plate number or a picture of a suspicious person.
+Like other departments, SBPD also wanted to improve its public reputation by giving residents more ways to be engaged not only with the department but also with their own safety.
+The department wanted to lessen its reliance on social media, which many residents choose not to use at all and where public feedback can quickly get out of hand.
+The PD was looking to proactively alert residents in real-time and by geographical-based districts across its ~65 square miles of jurisdiction.
+For example, the PD wanted to make it quick and easy to distribute public BOLOs or “Be On the Lookout” notifications which include license plate numbers or a picture of a suspicious person.
 By sharing this information with the public, the police department can communicate potential threats as well as enlist their help.

-Because the PD operates programs involving residents and local businesses, a much needed requirement was for a native-mobile calendar where residents can easily save public events on their Apple or Android smartphones.
+Because the PD operates programs involving residents and local businesses, a much-needed requirement was for a native-mobile calendar where residents can easily save events on their Apple or Android smartphones.

-SBPD Chief McBride: “Most people don’t have desktops anymore.
+SBPD Interim Chief McBride: “Most people don’t have desktops anymore.
 Trying to run a desktop-based program on your phone doesn’t format well.
-We wanted to make the process simple, easy and adaptive for people to make requests.
+We wanted to make the process simple, easy, and adaptive for people to make requests.
 It's just more efficient.
-People want to make a report and get done with it, without having to wait for a police officer.”
+People want to make a report and be done with it, without having to wait for a police officer.”

 The RFP’s scope of work requirements included: